-Instagram’s swipe feature in stories has been a beneficial tool for companies and influencers alike to share external web pages with their followers.
+Instagram’s stories swipe-up feature has been a beneficial tool for companies and influencers alike to share external web pages with their followers.

 But with Instagram’s recent decision to remove this option and replace it with a sticker, users have been given more opportunities to share external links and have creative control over their Instagram Story experience.

 Instagram says the new change will see the retirement of the swipe-up feature, providing more creative freedom throughout the story experience.

 The feature will allow users to format stickers to their liking, rather than the previous option of using limited existing GIFs.

 The existing feature of the swipe-up was limited to verified users or users with 10,000 or more followers, so the new change will hopefully see the introduction in allowing more Instagram users to apply external links to their stories.

 With the recent call from Instagram saying it’s no longer a photo sharing app, the move to introduce stickers that allow engagement in the app appears to be a conscious decision to keep users on the platform, even when visiting external sites advertised by companies or influencers.

 How Does It Work?

 While this change has already been implemented, the introduction of stickers as a link was trialled in June to a limited number of users, in order to explore the option of opening up the ability for all users to experience.

 While the previous method required the user to swipe up to view the link, the new stickers will allow the user to tap and open.
 With the introduction of these link stickers, followers are also able to message and reply to stories, something which we were previously unable to do on stories with external links.